-ST. LOUIS - ST. LOUIS -- It was worst-case scenario for the Blues, who faced elimination from the Stanley Cup Playoffs in Game 5 of the Western Conference Second Round against the Nashville Predators.
+ST. LOUIS -- It was worst-case scenario for the Blues, who faced elimination from the Stanley Cup Playoffs in Game 5 of the Western Conference Second Round against the Nashville Predators.

 The Blues found when the final lineup was turned in that team playoff scoring leader and locker room leader Alexander Steen would miss the game with that prolonged lower-body injury that had been ailing him throughout the playoffs.